Swarkestone Road, Chellaston, Derby, DE73 5UB 01332 702502

-Art and Design is taught to all pupils in Years 7-9 for 1hour a week.
-It is an option subject in the Upper School and is a highly recognised A-Level here at Chellaston.
-Numbers opting for Art and Design are usually very good.
-It is a popular choice.
-Year 10 and 11 pupils study the subject for 5 hours every 2 weeks.
+Art and Design is taught to all pupils in Years 7-9 for 2 hours over the two week timetable.
+It is a pathway subject in the Upper School and is a highly recognised A-Level here at Chellaston.
+Numbers opting for Art are usually very good as it is a popular choice and Year 10 and 11 pupils study the subject for 5 hours over the two week timetable.
 The department has been successful in the past, particularly regarding examination results.
 External moderators have all commented on the scale and variety of the examination projects.

 We run OCR courses at GCSE and A-Level, with the use of EDEXCEL for our BTEC Art and Design double award.
 We believe this gives teachers a chance to use and experiment with a range and variety of materials and play to their strengths and specialisms.
 It also suits our teaching styles and feelings about art and design education.

 Our fundamental expectations of students are that they take pride in their work, always strive to do their best and they respect the work of others.
 It is also important that they enjoy their time in the department.
-Our main aims in teaching art and design are to:

-• Provide enjoyment and creative stimulation.
+• Provide enjoyment and a creative stimulation.

 • Develop the individual's special aptitudes and interests and foster and encourage confidence, enthusiasm and a sense of achievement.

-• Encourage experimentation and innovation through the inventive use of materials and techniques.
+• Encourage experimentation and innovation through the inventive use of materials and techniques

 Heads down.
 Year 10 students busy working on their studies developed from a trip to the British Museum, London